phreakyphoenix/WhatsAppBulkMessenger/README.md

   `source <venv dir>/activate`
 3. `cd` to the project folder.
 4. Install the requirements using `pip install -r requirements.txt`

-5. Open the file `run.py` and update the variable `msg` with the message you want to send to all the numbers.
+### :telephone_receiver: Adding Phone Numbers

+You may use any or all of the following methods to enter the mobile numbers

+1. When you execute `run.py`, you can enter any number of comma separated 10 digit phone numbers at the prompt at once.
-6. Update the variable `phone` with a comma separated list of phone numbers (option 1).
+2. Update the variable `phone` with a comma separated list of phone numbers
-7. Additionally, you can make a file called `numbers.txt` whcih will store all the 10 digit numbers, each on a line (option 2).
+3. Make a file called `numbers.txt` whcih will store all the 10 digit numbers, each on a line.
+To use thi feature comment out the three commented lines in `run.py` for input from file.

+### :Running: Running

+1. Open the file `run.py` and update the variable `msg` with the message you want to send to all the numbers.
+2. Make sure you've added the numbers properly.
+Make sure there are no duplicates.
-8. Execute the file `run.py` and go grab a :coffee:.
+3. Execute the file `run.py` and go grab a :coffee: